kuttaineh/vid-dl/README.md

 You should now see Downloads listed in your command prompt.

 If nothing is happening after you type the command then remember to press the [return] key at the end of the command.
+* Next: type y followed by a space, followed by a quotation mark ", followed by the web address containing the video, followed by another quotation mark ", and then press [return]. // your computer should now be downloading the video along with a description file based upon the video's published description—if a description was published with the video.

 Now try downloading a video:
 ```